 This written assessment involves answering three questions based on hypothetical case scenarios.
 It will cover any of the topics in weeks 1 to 5.
-The questions will be released on 3 August (Thursday) at 7 pm (AEST) and answers are due in week 5 on 10 August (Thursday) at 7 pm (AEST).
+The questions will be released on 28 March 2024 (Thursday) at 7 pm (AEST) and answers are due on 4 April 2024 (Thursday) at 7 pm (AEST).
 The total word count for all the answers, including footnotes, should not exceed 1500 words.

 There is no allowance beyond the word-count limit.
 Any text that exceeds the 1500-word count limit will not be marked.
-No special mid-term assessment can be arranged under any circumstance.